hashkat/hashkat/docs/keywords.md

 From above you can see that all of the weights are the same and therefore there would be the same amount of each tweet type for AgentType1.

 ####Twitter
+Twitter is a social network where users can connect with each other by following one another and release messages called tweets.
+These tweets can contain a hashtag that associate that tweet with a particular topic.
+These tweets can be rebroadcasted by other agents retweeting them, so that their respective followers can see the message.
+Through the implementation of retweeting and hashtagging, a simple message has the opportunity to be read by millions of people, and users can connect with each other like never before.

 ####‘twitter’ follow model
 A model that incorporates all of the above follow mechanisms.
 The weights for each mechanism can be set for each follow method.
 See model weights for more information.